jimsalterjrs/sanoid/README.md

 + --monitor-capacity

 	This option is designed to be run by a Nagios monitoring system.
 It reports on the capacity of the zpool your filesystems are on.
 It only monitors pools that are configured in the sanoid.conf file.
-The default limits are 80% for the warning and 95% for the critical state.
-Those can be overridden by providing them along like '=80,95".

 + --force-update